Teaching

 This module has the following related aims:

-• To develop a global understanding of the most important issues that businesses face related to Information Systems and Technology and their management
+• To develop a global understanding of the most important issues that businesses face related to Information Systems, Technology and their management

 • To acquire the necessary skills to assess business opportunities and threats stemming from Information Systems and Technology